SKIDDOW/MongoCrud/README.md

 # MongoCrud
-[Please note that this doc is under development] MongoCrud is a class to manage MongoDB data collections in C# .NET
+Please note that this doc is under development.

+MongoCrud is a class to manage MongoDB data collections in C# .NET

 # Usage